What is Probate of a Will and why is it important?

 A Grant of Probate or Letters of Administration can be obtained by contacting your local Probate Registry.
 You may choose to instruct a solicitor to act on your behalf to do this.

 Unfortunately, the question “how long is a piece of string?” springs to mind here.
-It is dependent on how complex the deceased’s estate is.
-For example, if there are multiple houses, bank accounts, assets which weren’t known to the executor etc.
+It depends on how complex the deceased’s estate is.
+For example, if there are multiple houses, bank accounts, or assets that weren’t known to the executor, these can also lengthen the probate procedure.

 On average, if the will is not contested, the whole process can take anywhere between 6-12 months, but it can be much quicker if the estate is simple.